Series 6 Episode 6 Katie Beck, Gum-Dip Theatre

 Series: 6.
 Race and Democracy in Northeast Ohio Episode: 6.
-Katie Beck – Gum-Dip Theatre (Akron, OH) Podcast #: 72 Release Date: April 18, 2022 Summary: This episode is part of Series 6, Race and Democracy in Northeast Ohio.
-In our sixth episode, Casey and Anuj talk with Katie Beck, Co-Artistic Director of the Gum-Dip Theatre in Akron OH.
-The conversation explores the changing face of Akron, OH – and Katie reflects on how community identity can be reinvented and…
+Katie Beck, Gum-Dip Theatre (Akron, OH) Podcast #: 72 Release Date: April 18, 2022 Summary: This episode is part of Series 6, Race and Democracy in Northeast Ohio.
+In our sixth episode, Casey and Anuj talk with Katie Beck, Co-Artistic Director of the Gum-Dip Theatre in Akron, OH.
+The conversation explores the changing face of Akron, OH – and Katie reflects on how community identity can be reinvented and reimagined…

 Nonviolent Action as a College Student